hchapman/hchapman.github.io/classes/s2018-369/index.md

 +   An example LaTeX homework assignment with some notes can be [found here](https://www.sharelatex.com/project/59a6e571cb832f0ec46b419e).

 +   You can use Sage (math software) for free online at [CoCalc](https://cocalc.com/).

++   Our class Sage demonstrations [can be found here](https://cocalc.com/projects/234f0df6-9cfe-43e5-a8df-df10a5fcd44c).

 ### Homework